 The year 2011 brought landmark action from the Illinois Pollution Control Board (IPCB) to designate portions of the Chicago Area Waterway System (including part of the Chicago River) for primary contact, such as swimming and boating, and requiring disinfection of wastewater treatment plant effluents into the waterways for the first time, following a massive study by Illinois EPA and years of contested hearings before the IPCB.

-Also, in 2011, an environmental permit streamlining legislative package was negotiated between Illinois EPA and major business and industry groups and signed into law by Governor Pat Quinn that will help boost economic development and accompanying jobs while still protecting the environment.
+Also, in 2011, an environmental permit streamlining legislative package was negotiated between Illinois EPA and major business and industry groups that will help boost economic development and accompanying jobs while still protecting the environment.
 One of the first major benchmark requirements of the new law, a web-based "environmental permitting portal" was launched on schedule in January 2012 and now provides a "one-stop shop" for permit applicants to obtain applications, track their status and find guidance documents and permit application checklists.
 Illinois EPA also began implementing in 2012 the new Registration of Smaller Sources (ROSS) program that is designed to benefit both Illinois' small businesses and the Agency by allowing an estimated 3,200 of the 6,500 air emission sources in the state to go through a much simpler registration process than the current permitting procedures.
 Since those sources eligible to register account for less than one percent of the total air emissions, the program will have little or no impact on the environment while allowing the Agency to devote more staff resources to the larger emission sources.

-The Illinois Electronic Products Recycling and Reuse Act, signed into law by Governor Pat Quinn in August 2011 and administered by Illinois EPA, established requirements for manufacturers selling products in the state to register, meet annual recycling goals and provide funding for collection costs.
+The Illinois Electronic Products Recycling and Reuse Act, signed into law in August 2011 and administered by Illinois EPA, established requirements for manufacturers selling products in the state to register, meet annual recycling goals and provide funding for collection costs.
 The law also banned the landfilling of most e-waste starting Jan.
 1, 2012.
 During 2013, 85 manufacturers were registered and received recycling goals.
 They received credit for recycling more than 51.6 million pounds of electronic products, exceeding the goal set by the law by more than 4.1 million pounds for 2013.
 Televisions represented the biggest volume of the collections, as more consumers dispose of older sets.
 There were a total of 576 registered residential source e-waste collection locations throughout Illinois in 72 of the state’s 102 counties by mid-2014.

-Under legislation signed by Gov. Quinn in August 2012, passed after extensive negotiations with the drycleaning industry, environmental advocacy groups and others, extensive new requirements for control and containment systems, better training and more comprehensive reporting for perc by drycleaners went into effect.
+Under legislation signed in August 2012, passed after extensive negotiations with the drycleaning industry, environmental advocacy groups and others, extensive new requirements for control and containment systems, better training and more comprehensive reporting for perc by drycleaners went into effect.
 Perc has been used in drycleaning since the 1930s and was the first chemical to be classified as a carcinogen by a federal agency.
 Of the the 47 public health warnings issued by the Illinois EPA and Department of Public Health prior to passage of the legislation, 36 were due to detection of perc in source groundwater.
 The new law included requiring all new drycleaning machines, beginning in 2013, to have primary and secondary control systems to reduce perc concentration and to have sealed containment structures to contain leaks or spills by 2014.
 In addition, each drycleaning facility was required to have at least one person trained in best management practices for handling perc, as well as requiring certification that all hazardous waste is being stored and transported lawfully as a condition of dry cleaning license renewals.
 Illinois EPA and drycleaning industry groups have also held numerous workshops on safe perc handling.

-Governor Pat Quinn’s $1 billion Illinois Clean Water Initiative (CWI) program of low-interest loans to local governments for wastewater and drinking water infrastructure projects was launched in October 2012 on the 40th anniversary of the landmark federal Clean Water Act.
+The Illinois Clean Water Initiative (CWI) program of low-interest loans to local governments for wastewater and drinking water infrastructure projects was launched in October 2012 on the 40th anniversary of the landmark federal Clean Water Act.
 Through mid-September 2014, it had financed more than $557 million for 64 wastewater projects, including upgrades, replacements or expansions of sewers and treatment plants, benefitting nearly 9 million Illinoisans and creating more than 19, 500 jobs.
 On the drinking water side, more than $273 million for 52 projects, including replacing or extending water mains, upgrading treatment plants and pumping stations, storage tanks and water loss reduction/conservation measures, such as new water meters, has been financed over the same period.
 Those improvements benefit more than 3.5 million Illinois residents and created an estimated 11,100 jobs.

-In July 2014, Governor Quinn signed administration legislation that received nearly unanimous support in the Illinois General Assembly that doubled CWI authorization to $2 billion and also added stormwater management projects such as storm sewers and additional treatment capacity to reduce flooding and pollution of waterways.
-On June 19, 2014, Governor Quinn approved a new law that greatly expands oversight of used tire storage sites.
+In July 2014, administration legislation was signed that received nearly unanimous support in the Illinois General Assembly that doubled CWI authorization to $2 billion and also added stormwater management projects such as storm sewers and additional treatment capacity to reduce flooding and pollution of waterways.
+On June 19, 2014, a new law was approved that greatly expands oversight of used tire storage sites.
 The bill signing was on the one-year anniversary of one of the worst tire fires in the state’s history.
 On June 19, 2013, a large accumulation of tires at J&R Used Tire Service in Hoopeston ignited and burned for more than a month.
 The massive fire required evacuation of nearby residents; a railway and local roads were blocked off and emergency responders occupied the site to prevent the fire from spreading.
 The new law requires used tire storage sites with more than 10,000 passenger tires or that process 50 tons or more of used tires in a year to acquire a solid waste permit from IEPA.
 They are now required to maintain records, allow inspections and submit documentation, including a tire storage plan and contingency plan, to IEPA.
 In addition failure to comply with financial assurance requirements can result in an order to immediately cease operations to prevent a threat to the public and the environment.
 In addition, the legislation includes new authorization for my agency to develop new markets for used and waste tires that have been declining in recent years.